dabraham876/CS410CourseProject/README.md

 (5) Navigate to the directory containing the project

-(6) Browse to any webpage and select the extension in the top right corner
+(6) Browse to any webpage and toggle the side panel to the right of the plugin

-The extension will load
+Select "Intelligent Browser Plugin" from the drop down box at the top of the side panel to load the extension